vichi100/realtoapp/README.md

 4) Employee will be able to delete his account any time. but it will not impact his Agent properties/customers.
 5) Agent will be able to assign/remove properties/customer any time.
 6) Employee will not be able to delete properties/customer, only agent will able to do it.
+7) employee will not able to add a another employee and see other employee details

 ### ERROR LIST ###
 1) When create new resident sell property get error.
 2) when you add customer after click "Add" button it navigate to client list

+### Expo / react native debugger not recognizing new file additions

+OMG that was 4 weeks of hell for such a rookie mistake!!

+Turns out if you create a file (e.g. a component) but don't import it into another file and use it.....the file won't register in chrome dev tools Sources.

+What happened with me was that the code in my file had errors the first time I built it....and because of this, it wasn't being used in app and thus wasn't showing in Sources.
+I was thinking "how am I supposed to debug if I cant even see the file in Sources?".

+Guess the answer is to make sure that when you create a new file, you build it right away when the code is simple....then chrome will recognize the file and you can debug.
+If you write a whole bunch of code then build and it fails you won't be able to debug.

+###